Neurotech-X-Columbia/SSVEP-Speller/README.md

 1. Clone this repo
 2. Run `conda env -f environment.yml`
 3. Verify the environment was installed with `conda info --envs`
+4. Activate the environment with `conda activate speller`